sysu19351118/SGP-pytorch/README.md

 # SGP-pytorch
-The pytorch implementation of the paper "Self-Gated Prompting Large Models for 3D Medical Image Segmentation"
+The pytorch implementation of the paper "SGP-SAM: Self-Gated Prompting SAM for 3D Medical Image Lesion"

-The code will be released before March 7th.
+The trainable code will soon be open-sourced.